Glottography/tutorials/digitising/index.md

 &nbsp;

-We can already see that the Natural Earth land polygons are not detailed enough for this region — they are missing the Pulau Pura and Treweng islands.
+We can already see that the Natural Earth land polygons are not detailed enough for this region — they are missing the Pura and Treweng islands.
 While we likely wouldn’t use this dataset for digitising this language map, we will carry on for the sake of demonstrating how to cut language polygons.

 ## Preparing the Base Layer for Digitising